shariq1989/cookbook/content/recipe/serrano_crema.md

 +++
 title = "Serrano Crema"
 date = "2021-03-12"
 description = "I made this Serrano Crema as a side for our Peruvian Chicken.
-I quickly realized, however, that it pairs well with other roasted chicken entrees and as a topping for chickpea dishes as well.
-It makes for a tasty salad dressing and can even act as a serrano sauce for tacos." tags = [
+However, I quickly realized it pairs well with other roasted chicken entrees as well.
+It makes for a spicy salad dressing and can even act as a nice serrano sauce for tacos or chickpea entrees." tags = [
     "vegan",
     "vegetarian",